 In credit cards, for example, many successful issuers embrace a totally different model.
 Marketing will develop new propositions for tightly targeted consumers, and Risk will model how these people have behaved on other card products.
 Operations will coordinate a series of small solicitation campaigns – each one slightly distinct – and Marketing will carefully monitor success through each stage of the customer acquisition funnel.
 Risk will then track these customers month by month, assessing what their behavior versus benchmarks implies for their lifetime profitability.
 Based on this calibrated data, card issuers can judge within months which propositions are most likely to succeed or fail, and they can then gear up behind national launches of new products.
 The overall approach is cross-functional, scientific, and highly transparent to monitoring by senior management.

-As much as they can benefit from new ideas to grow their markets, many financial service firms can also utilize a disciplined process that makes innovation reliable without extinguishing creative sparks.
-We strongly believe that innovation lends itself to rigorous approaches, as has been illustrated by leading firms such as Procter & Gamble.
-We understand how to transfer this kind of process to a financial services context.
+As much as they can benefit from new ideas to grow their markets, many financial services firms can also utilize a disciplined process that makes innovation reliable without extinguishing creative sparks.
+New Markets helps our clients bring proven, rigorous innovation processes into the financial services realm, while still being mindful of the unique regulatory and risk-related constraints of the industry.

 Complete our short form to receive our financial services presentation.